0x4f53/Wristkey/README.md

     - When importing from Google Authenticator or a QR code, make sure the screenshot or picture is in **PNG or JPG** format and is clear.
     - When using a Wristkey backup file, make sure it has the _.wfs_ extension.

+3. If you're using an image of a QR code, make sure it is in focus and clearly visible.

-3. The `files/` directory exists in the destination.
+4. The `files/` directory exists in the destination.
 If this doesn't exist, Wristkey might accidentally paste your code into a file called "files".
 This can be solved by typing:

    ```
    adb shell run-as app.wristkey mkdir files/